Hormones and performance

 NICE menopause guidance (NG23) now recommends that testosterone supplementation can be considered for menopausal women with low sexual desire when HRT alone hasn't worked.
 No testosterone products are currently licensed for women in the UK — all prescribing is off-label, which is one reason many GPs won't initiate it.

-On the other end, elevated testosterone in women is one of the diagnostic criteria for polycystic ovary syndrome (PCOS), which affects approximately 1 in 10 women in the UK.
+On the other end, raised testosterone in women is one of the diagnostic criteria for polycystic ovary syndrome (PCOS), which affects about 1 in 10 women in the UK.

 11. How to raise testosterone naturally (what actually works)